Curriculum Vitae

 English Literature 387 (Honors), Forms of Elegy Fall 2021

-English Literature 386 (Honors), Literature of Spring 2022 Trauma and Witness
+English Literature 386 (Honors), Spring 2022 Literature of Trauma and Witness

 English Literature 386 (Honors), Queer Writers, Spring 2021 Queer Writing